Remington Managed-Recoil Cartridges

 By Chuck Hawks

 In 2004 Remington announced a new line of centerfire rifle cartridges.
 They called these "Managed-Recoil," and trademarked the name.
 Managed-Recoil cartridges come in green boxes that closely resemble Remington's famous Express loads, but these loads are special.

-Managed-Recoil is desirable because it allows a quicker recovery of the sight picture, better shot placement, and less anticipation of recoil.
-Lower recoil is precisely the reason that cartridges along the lines of the 6.5x55 and 7x57 have earned such a deadly reputation in game fields all around the world.
-It also allows recoil sensitive shooters, which includes nearly all beginning hunters as well as many women and youth, to use (or borrow) existing "all-around" rifles, often without the necessity for scope adjustment.
-And it allows more practice shooting at the range without discomfort.
+Managed-Recoil is desirable, because it allows a quicker recovery of the sight picture, better shot placement and less anticipation of recoil.
+Lower recoil is precisely the reason that cartridges along the lines of the .30-30, 6.5x55 and 7x57 have earned such a deadly reputation in game fields all around the world.
+It allows recoil sensitive shooters, which includes nearly all beginning hunters as well as many women and youth, to use (or borrow) existing "all-around" rifles, sometimes without the necessity for scope adjustment.
+It also allows more practice shooting at the range without discomfort.
 As the Remington literature points out, "Practice Makes Perfect."

 However, reduced recoil reloads can have problems such as erratic ignition and degraded accuracy if the normal powder charge is reduced the too much.
 (I assure you that I have been there and done that.)
 There is also the factor of reduced bullet expansion to consider when velocity is reduced, which degrades terminal performance.
 It is important to select a bullet designed for the velocity at which it will be launched.
 Reduced recoil reloads are a viable alternative for any experienced reloader, but the development of safe, accurate and reliable reduced recoil loads is not as simple and straightforward as it might seem.